 Facilities & Research

-Hands-on learning opportunities also include research conducted alongside Mount Mercy’s award-winning faculty on campus and in collaboration with students and scientists at the University of Iowa and local physicians..
-Students have presented papers on research topics conducted with faculty on topics including isotope analysis of late Neolithic-Bronze Age human remains in Spain and Portugal, predictors of test anxiety in undergraduate students, efficacy of cancer treatments and diagnoses, protein interactions in the herpes virus, interactions of the PICK1 protein, genetic analysis of cyanobacteria and bacteria, genetics of glaucoma, movements and habitat selection in ornate box turtles, plant succession on a restored sand prairie, and monitoring of endangered and threatened vertebrates at a sand prairie preserve.
+Hands-on learning opportunities also include research conducted alongside Mount Mercy’s award-winning faculty on campus and in collaboration with students and scientists at the University of Iowa and local physicians.
+Students have presented papers and posters on research topics conducted with faculty on topics including development of “green” chemistry laboratory experiments, new catalysts for organic synthesis, isotope analysis of late Neolithic-Bronze Age human remains in Spain and Portugal, predictors of test anxiety in undergraduate students, efficacy of cancer treatments and diagnoses, protein interactions in the herpes virus, interactions of the PICK1 protein, genetic analysis of cyanobacteria and bacteria, genetics of glaucoma, movements and habitat selection in ornate box turtles, plant succession on a restored sand prairie, and monitoring of endangered and threatened vertebrates at a sand prairie preserve.